 Madeira Island, Portugal

-For those who want to run away to a completely remote area, Portugal’s beautiful Madeira is a fantastic option.
+Also for those who want to run away to a completely remote area, Portugal’s beautiful Madeira is a fantastic option.
 The island promises an unforgettable vacation filled with volcanic landscapes, water activities, friendly people, tasty wines and mouth-watering local food.

 Whether you dream about enjoying exciting outdoor activities, sun-bathing on beautiful beaches while sipping delicious cocktails, or getting in touch with splendid culture, Madeira is your destination.
 And if you want to forget about the agitated life in a big city, make sure you rent a place with a spectacular ocean view, that will amaze you every morning of your vacation.

-As you can see, everything on this wellness travel list has some things in common: easy-going lifestyle, good food, green areas, and pleasant outdoor actives.
+As you can see, everything on this wellness travel list has some things in common: easy-going lifestyle, good food, green areas, and pleasant outdoor activities.
 But these are only some of the European places where you can completely relax, forget about your usual worries and daily routine, and recharge your batteries.
 There are, of course, many other small towns, villages, and even islands where you can enjoy the peaceful vacations you deserve.

 However, to make sure you succeed in managing to disconnect from your stressful life and work environment, visiting a special place is not enough.
 You also need to stay as far away from your phone and laptop as possible, try not to think about work emails or to-do lists, and focus your conversations on positive things, on the place you visit, its easy-going vibe, friendly people, and delicious cuisine.

 – Rebecca is a translator by day, and a traveler mostly at night.
 She is an expert on living with jet lag – and packing in tiny suitcases.
 You can read more of her exploits at RoughDraft.